-No additional resources needs;
+No additional resources needed

-Simplified and flexible management process;
+Simplified and flexible management process

-Data security compliant with company policies and industry standards;
+Data security compliant with company policies and industry standards

-Deep integration with CAE, CAM, and PLM applications.
+Deep integration with CAE, CAM, and PLM applications

-The user has access to a user-friendly interface and only needs a web browser;
+The user has access to a user-friendly interface and only needs a web browser.

 The solution can easily retrieve any format of document design or extension.

-The SimScale cloud-based 3D simulation platform is accessible to a large numbers of designers, which have the possibility to quickly optimize their product designs in a virtual environment instead of using a costly physical prototyping process.
+With the Onshape and SimScale Connector App, any user now has the opportunity to have a complete design workflow―CAD design, meshing, simulation, and results―right in the web browser.
+The SimScale cloud-based 3D simulation platform is accessible to a large number of designers, all of whom now have the opportunity to quickly optimize their product designs in a virtual environment instead of using a costly physical prototyping process.

-Watch this video to see how Onshape and SimScale cloud-based platforms can be used for product design:
+Watch this video to see how the Onshape and SimScale cloud-based platforms can be used for product design:

-Discover all the simulation features provided by SimScale.
-Download the document below.
+To discover all the simulation features provided by SimScale, download the document below.